Supreme Court rejects Biden’s bid to delay ‘Remain in Mexico’ border policy

 The justices issued a brief order saying Mr. Biden and his team failed to show they were likely to succeed in their challenge to the district judge’s ruling that Homeland Security acted arbitrarily in revoking the policy, officially known as the Migrant Protection Protocols.

-Six justices, all GOP appointees, backed the lower-court judge.
+Six justices, all GOP appointees, backed the lower court judge.
 The three Democrat-appointed justices sided with Mr. Biden.

-The ruling is a devastating blow to the Biden team, which had made erasing Trump-era immigration policies a major hallmark of its first seven months in office.
+The ruling is a devastating blow to the Biden team, which had made erasing Trump-era immigration policies a major hallmark of the first seven months in office.

 Under MPP, they were expelled back across the border into Mexico to await their court proceedings, denying them the foothold they had sought.